 Virus persistence challenges PRRS management strategies

 Eliminating porcine reproductive and respiratory syndrome virus (PRRSV) is a promising achievement for some commercial herds and a goal for others.
 Among the challenges is that PRRSV causes a persistent infection in pigs, which can be difficult to detect.
-“In terms of profitability and animal welfare, we would like pigs to clear the virus as quickly as possible,” Marcelo Almeida, postdoc research associate, Veterinary Diagnostic Laboratory at Iowa State University, told Pig Health Today.
+“In terms of profitability and animal welfare, we would like pigs to clear the virus as quickly as possible,” Marcelo Almeida, clinical assistant professor at Iowa State University College of Veterinary Medicine, told Pig Health Today.
 However, there are many factors sabotaging that goal.

 The PRRSV persists for different periods of time in different locations within the pig.
 “Under experimental conditions, it has been shown that infectious virus can be recovered from tonsil tissues for up to 157 days,” he noted.